 Introduction

-Hospital admission rates of hip fractures (HF) have grown substantially in the past decade.(1) HFs in older adults are associated with poor outcomes, high costs and a lengthy rehabilitation process.(2,3) Rehabilitation following a HF has been designed to reduce the impact of the fracture on long term disability (4), decrease the risk of mortality (5) and improve the patients' quality of life.(6)
+Hospital admission rates of patients with hip fracture (HF) have increased substantially in the past decade (1).
+In older adults, HF is associated with poor outcomes, high costs, and a long rehabilitation process (2,3).
+Post-HF rehabilitation has been designed to reduce the effect of fractures on long-term disability (4), decrease the risk of mortality (5), and improve patients' quality of life (6).

-Rehabilitation following an acute HF hospitalization can be performed in hospitals or at home.(7) The decision where the patient will do the rehabilitation is based on the social, medical and cognitive determinants.
-Patients are referred to home rehabilitation if they have a caregiver at home, and do not require close medical attention and/or are permitted to stand on their feet.(8)
+Rehabilitation following an acute HF hospitalization can be performed in hospital or at home (7).
+The decision to rehabilitate at home or hospital is dependent on social, medical, and cognitive determinants.
+Patients are referred for home rehabilitation, if they have a caregiver at home, do not require close medical attention, and/or are permitted to ambulate (8).

-Multidisciplinary rehabilitative care has been reported to have a positive outcome on patients recovering from a HF.(9,10).
-This treatment includes health care delivery from multiple health disciplines such as nurses, physicians, physiotherapist, occupational therapist, social workers and dietitians.
-In Israel rehabilitation following a HF is multidisciplinary and free of charge in both settings.(8)
+Multidisciplinary rehabilitative care has been reported to have a positive outcome in patients recovering from a HF (9,10).
+This treatment includes health care delivery by multiple health professionals, such as nurses, physicians, physiotherapists, occupational therapists, social workers, and dietitians.
+In Israel, post-HF rehabilitation is multidisciplinary and cost-free in both settings (8).

-There are objective pros and cons to both settings.
-Hospitalizations of older adults following a HF have been associated with an increased risk for infections (11), cognitive and functional deterioration (12,13).
-While home care has been designed to reduce iatrogenic complications, reduce expenses and honor patients' wishes to stay at home.(14) However, rehabilitation home may also lead to less medical attention and a burden on family caregivers.(15–17)
+Rehabilitation in both settings has its objective advantages and disadvantages.
+Hospitalization of older adults with HF has been associated with an increased risk of infections (11) and cognitive and functional deterioration (12,13).
+In contrast, home care has been designed to reduce iatrogenic complications and hospitalization-related expenses and honor patients' wishes to stay at home (14).
+However, rehabilitation at home may lead to less medical attention and a burden on family caregivers (15–17).

-Due to the aging of the population, in recent years there has been a growing need of rehabilitation together with an increase in home rehabilitation.(18) This shift has especially grown following the COVID-19 pandemic when older-adults feared leaving their homes to get treatment in medical facilities due to the risk of getting infected.(19) Outcome comparisons of the two settings can aid medical personal in referral of HF patients to the best suited setting and support policy planning regarding the preparedness for the growing need of rehabilitation units.(14)
+Due to the aging of the population, the need for rehabilitation, in general, and home-based rehabilitation has increased in recent years (18).
+This change became increasingly evident when the advent of the COVID-19 pandemic made older adults afraid to leave their homes for treatment in medical facilities due to the risk of infection (19).
+Outcome comparisons of the two settings can help healthcare professionals recommend the best-suited rehabilitation setting for patients with HF and support policy planning by improving the preparedness for the growing need of rehabilitation units (14).

-Previous research that has been published regarding the comparison of both settings, has primarily focused on clinical and functional outcomes (20,21) and not on outcomes that are meaningful to the patient.
-In recent years there has been an increase in the use of patient reported outcomes (PROs) in healthcare.(22,23) PROs are measured using validated questionnaires that assess the symptoms, function, and quality of life from the patient’s perspective.
-Thus warrant a measurement of patient valued outcome.(24) The ageing population worldwide and predictable increase in the incidence of HFs, emphasizes the need to establish outcome sets that would be most meaningful to patients.
-The aim of the study is to evaluate PROs of HF patients in the two rehabilitation settings: home and hospital facilities.
+Previous studies on the comparison of both settings primarily focused on clinical and functional outcomes (20,21) but not on outcomes that are meaningful to the patient.
+In recent years, the use of patient-reported outcomes (PROs) in healthcare has increased (22,23).
+PROs are measured using validated questionnaires that assess the symptoms, function, and quality of life from the patient’s perspective.
+Therefore, the need to measure patient-valued outcomes is warranted (24).
+The aging global population and predictable increase in the incidence of HFs emphasize the need to establish outcome sets that would be most meaningful to patients.
+This study sought to evaluate PROs of patients with HF in home-based and hospital-based rehabilitation settings.

 Methods